skarumbairam/LearningCasts/SOLID.md

-# SOLID PRINCIPLE & DESIGN PATTERS
+# SOLID PRINCIPLE & DESIGN PATTERNS

 ## What are SOLID Principles?